wxwxwwxxx/VertebralFractureGrading/pre-process/README.md

 > │   ├── image1_20_0.nii.gz
 > │   ├── image1_21_1.nii.gz
 > │    ...
-> ├── test_file_list.WA0aVG88.yaml
+> ├── test_file_list.tag.yaml
-> └── train_file_list.WA0aVG88.yaml
+> └── train_file_list.tag.yaml

-Now you can use the code in `train` folder to train your own model.
+Now you can use the code in `train` folder to train your own model, with the argument `--dataset dataset_root --dataset_tag tag` to set the dataset.